House Bill No. 352

 NEW SECTION.
 Section 1.
 Property owner's immunity from damage caused by use of property unlawfully taken.

-but is not limited to the taking of a weapon PROPERTY TAKEN by theft, robbery, or burglary directly from the person's
+limited to the taking of a weapon PROPERTY TAKEN by theft, robbery, or burglary directly from the person's body or

-body or from a place of residence, tent or other recreational structure, or motor vehicle or boat that is owned, possessed, or
+from a place of residence, tent or other recreational structure, or motor vehicle or boat that is owned, possessed, or used by

 NEW SECTION.
 Section 2.
 Two-thirds vote required.
 Because [section 1] limits governmental liability, Article II, section 18, of the Montana constitution requires a vote of two-thirds of the members of each house of the legislature for passage.